Essential information about cremation in New Zealand

 Taking place within a kiln, cremation is carried out under very high temperatures and takes two to four hours.
 Often, family members can watch a loved one’s cremation casket being loaded into the cremator.
-Ashes are cremulated (broken up) once retrieved and returned to family in a small container.
+Ashes are broken up once retrieved and returned to family in a small container.

 Cremation in New Zealand: The facts you need to know

 Must a casket be used?

 Council rules state the deceased can be cremated in a casket or a shroud.
 While it’s okay to place mementos with the deceased, they must be combustible.
-Metal, rubber, glass and plastic unfortunately cannot be cremated.
+Metal, rubber, glass, and plastic unfortunately can't be cremated.

 What's the time frame for cremation?

-A casket can be held up to 48 hours in a refrigerated holding room before cremation, according to Ministry of Health regulations as outlined by Auckland Council.⁶
+A casket can be held up to 48 hours in a refrigerated holding room before cremation, according to the Ministry of Health regulations as outlined by Auckland Council.⁶

 Tip: You can’t scatter ashes just anywhere.